ConnorSlamowitz/Connor-Slamowitz/_posts/2020-12-05-Blog-Introduction.md

 Hello!
 Welcome to my blog!
 I apologize if this is not as creative as other blogs, but perhaps that can change as time goes.
 This post serves as formal, albeit ambitious, introduction to a non-"professional" section of my portfolio.
-I will dedicated this area to developing mini projects that I may be working on.
+I will dedicate this area to developing mini projects that I may be working on.

-As a graduate student endearing a PhD, I may not have too much time to dedicate to one-off projects.
+As a graduate student enduring a PhD, I may not have too much time to attempt one-off projects.
 However, that does not mean I can't have some fun every now and then.
 Join me as I sporatically update this blog with coding projects, CAD Design/3D Printing, engineering, entrepreneurial, and ramblings about our possible futures.